 She received her Master’s Degree in Spanish from Minnesota State University, Mankato in 2004.
 Her thesis, “The Process of Concientización in Isabel Allende’s De amor y de sombra,” studies the process of spiritual awakening and critical consciousness in the context of the Pinochet dictatorship in Chile.
 She studied Globalization and Liberation Theology at Departamento Ecuménico de Investigaciones in San Jose, Costa Rica with professors, human rights workers and missioners from throughout Latin America.

-Prior to coming to EMU, she taught Spanish and Service-Learning at South Dakota State University, leading university study abroad experiences to Guatemala, Mexico, Spain and the US-Mexico border at Nogales.
-Student service-learning projects included running a day-camp for children from the shanty towns in Nogales, Mexico, giving direct emergency aid in response to Tropical Storm Agatha in Guatemala, teaching English to Spanish-speaking immigrants working at dairies in South Dakota and tutoring Spanish-speaking school children, translating at a local food bank, working with homeless people in Granada, Spain, designing and painting a welcome mural on a village guesthouse in Morocco as part of a program for revitalization of rural communities, and helping build a mosque in the Rif Mountains of Morocco.
+Prior to coming to EMU, she taught Spanish and Service-Learning at South Dakota State University, leading university cross-cultural and study abroad experiences to Guatemala, Mexico, Spain and the US-Mexico border at Nogales.
+Student service-learning projects have included running a day-camp for children in the shanty towns of Nogales, Mexico, giving out food, blankets and medicine in response to Tropical Storm Agatha in Guatemala, teaching English to Spanish-speaking immigrants, tutoring Spanish-speaking school children, translating at a local food bank, working with homeless people in Granada, Spain, designing and painting a welcome mural on a village guesthouse in Morocco as part of a program for revitalization of rural communities, and helping build a mosque in the Rif Mountains of Morocco.

 Andrew White is a native of Western Oregon.
 After completing a bachelor’s degree, Andrew spent two years doing volunteer work in Eastern Europe – mostly in Bulgaria.
 Returning to the USA, he went on to earn an M.A. in English at Oregon State University (1999) and a Ph.D. in English at Washington State University (2003).

 Before coming to EMU in August 2008, Andrew taught at the American University in Bulgaria, an American-style residential, liberal arts college in the Balkans.
 His research interests include early American literature, ethnic studies, and Balkan literature.
 Andrew teaches courses in literary studies (including Global Literatures II, Shakespeare, and ethnic literatures), first-year writing, and speech.